CITRIS Core Seed Funding

 3. Collaboration between PIs from different academic departments, disciplines and/or diverse backgrounds is highly encouraged, but not required.

-4. Up to five PIs may be included per proposal (two or three is typical) as long as requirement No. 1 is met.
-Proposals that additionally engage postdoctoral, graduate or undergraduate students are encouraged, with space to acknowledge these contributors in the final report.
+4. Up to five PIs may be included per proposal (two or three is typical) as long as requirement No. 1 is met, and each of the PIs materially contributes to the proposed project Proposals that additionally engage postdoctoral, graduate or undergraduate students are encouraged, with space to acknowledge these contributors in the final report.

 5. Only designated PIs from the UC campuses listed above may receive award funds.
 Nonfunded collaborators from UC or other academic institutions are allowed if their participation substantially benefits the project.

-6. CITRIS Seed Funding may not be used for faculty salary or nonresident tuition.
+6. CITRIS Seed Funding may not be used for indirect costs, such as faculty salary or nonresident tuition.

 7. During each application cycle, a PI may participate in a maximum of two proposals, and only one in the role of lead investigator.

-The CITRIS Seed Funding program is designed to support innovative, early-stage work that can attract larger-scale support from federal, state, industrial and/or philanthropic funding sources.
+The CITRIS Seed Funding Program is designed to catalyze innovative, early work to benefit society that can attract larger-scale support from federal, state, industrial and/or philanthropic funding sources.

 1. Potential for societal impact: Is the nature of the challenge and its scope clearly identified?
 What are the anticipated societal benefits and effects of this work?
 What implications might the research have for workforce development, diversity and inclusion, or tech policy?